TTTyq/AIDA-page/backend/README.md

-# AIAD Backend
+# AIDA Backend

-This is the backend service for the AI Artist Database (AIAD) project.
+This is the backend service for the AI Artist Database (AIDA) project.
 It provides RESTful APIs for managing artist data and AI artist interactions.

 ## Technology Stack